department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

    description: "We can help you chart your course"
 ---

 You may be eligible for generous education benefits and opportunities, including help paying tuition, picking out a school, career counseling, and more.
+Find out if you're eligible.

 <div class="feature" markdown="1">